We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - the affected area is warm to the touch

 - they have nerve damage in the area

 Heating pads provide topical heat therapy to specific areas of the body.
 They can ease symptoms of muscle and joint aches and pains.

-A person may also find using a heating pad before exercise is beneficial.
+A person may also find using a heating pad before exercise beneficial.
 The Arthritis Foundation suggests using a heating pad before physical activity to warm joints and muscles for a better stretch.